Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 The new chunk strategy has the following advantages:

 - **Improved quality of responses**.
-Breaking down the text into blocks of meaning allows the virtual agent to more accurately understand the context and find the necessary information to formulate a response.
-This approach helps to enhance the quality of responses, as the virtual agent may only need to find one chunk to provide the correct answer.
+Breaking down the text into blocks of meaning allows the virtual agent to more accurately understand the context and find the necessary information to formulate a higher-quality response.
 - **Effective use of Markdown**.
 Markdown allows the virtual agent to recognize headers, tables, images, links, and differentiate them from a regular text.
 This approach adds an additional level of context, helping the virtual agent better understand the structure and organization of information in the text.
 - **Improved ability to reference the source**.
 Adding the page number of the source file to the metadata for each chunk can help track an information source in lengthy documents.